 Beadmaking- Venetian Style!

-The senes below are from production houses in Venice and Murano, a glimpse into the work, the techniques and daily life of a beadmaker.
+The scenes below are from a production houses in Venice and Murano, a glimpse into the work, the techniques and daily life of a beadmaker.
 These are the people who produce hundreds daily of the beads we order.

 Murano Glass Canes Sure we'll have your beads ready soon!!!